Here's what we'll cover

 Common contributors include:

-• sleep deprivation increasing hunger and cravings
+• sleep deprivation increasing hunger and cravings, influencing eating behavior

 • stress and emotional load reducing routine self-care

-• reduced activity during recovery
+• reduced physical activity during recovery

 • postpartum depression or anxiety affecting eating patterns

-When GLP-1 Medications May Be Considered Postpartum
+When GLP-1 Medications, a form of drug administration, May Be Considered Postpartum

 Situations where GLP-1 therapy may be discussed include: